KushagraaWadhwa/DocumentParsing/README.md

 - **Flexibility:** Highly customizable for specific extraction needs.

 **Cons:**
-- **Not Plug-and-Play:** Requires writing custom code for extraction tasks.
+- **Not Plug-and-Play:** Requires writing custom code for extraction tasks.Some manual inputs are required regarding adding fonts
 - Implementation of extraction of table data is very complex

+*Excellent library to seggregate document, identify sections from the document such as <heading><subheading><content>.
+Faces issues if all the documents are not in a generalised format!

 **Documentation:** [py_pdf_parser Documentation](https://py-pdf-parser.readthedocs.io/en/latest/overview.html)[5]